hmc-cs159-fall2018/lab-05-madoe/Writeup.md

 1. How often did your spell checker do a better job of correcting than ispell?
 Conversely, how often did ispell do a better job than your spell checker?

+More often than not, ispell outperforms our spell checker, especially where capitalization or punctuation are concerned.

 2. Can you characterize the type of errors your spell checker tended to best at, and the type of errors ispell tended to do best at?

+Our spell checker right now isn't checking for capitalization in the middle of a sentence, but ispell preserves the ones that are correct (ie: DNA and China).
+However, our spell checker does better with removing random amounts of punctuation that shouldn't be there.
+For instance, ispell leaves "::::Jmabel;" as it is, but our spell checker autocorrects that to "Mabel" (which makes more sense).

 3. Comment on anything else you notice that is interesting about spell checking – either for your model or for ispell.

+Our spellchecker autocorrects names it doesn't recognize.
+This is a commmon thing in autocorrect that most of us technology users are well aware of!
+However, ispell largely leaves proper names like that alone!
+Interesting choice.